Flemming-DC/mini-lang/README.md

 # mini-lang
-I made my own little language.
+I made my own C-like language.

 Its called mini and you can get the compiler along with a demo project from the `repo/diverse/dist folder`.